riverakryztal/W-PRO2026-FutureEngineers/README.md

 ***This helps us differentiate distances between walls to determine how sharp we must turn or how little, with that we are able to have a versatile and capable rig that can traverse tight paths.***

-### 3.2.2 SPIKE Prime Color Sensor
+### 3.2.2 SPIKE PRIME Color Sensor
 <img width="25%" src="other/SPIKE Prime Color Sensor.jpg"></img>
 ***Used to detect the color of the lines in each corner, allowing our rig to differentiate which direction to turn in, allowing us to be able to have smooth runs.***

 ### 3.2.3 DFRobot HUSKYLENS v1
 <img width="25%" src="other/DFRobot HUSKYLENS v1.jpg"></img>

-***Provides us integrated AI and a built in differentiation system between specific items, e can also add on to the things it can detect and ignore allowing us to have a clear vision on how to traverse in the mat to choose which path allows us to have a more smooth and efficient runs.***
+***Provides us integrated AI and a built in differentiation system between specific items and can also add on to the things it can detect and ignore allowing us to have a clear vision on how to traverse in the mat to choose which path allows us to have a more smooth and efficient runs.***

  # 🎯 4.
 Parking, Open and Obstacle Challenge Management